dmitrijslotko/terraform_lambda_builder/README.md

 - `bisect_batch_on_function_error`: An optional boolean that indicates whether to split a batch when one or more records in the batch result in a function error.
 The default value is false.
 - **`dynamo_stream_arn`**: A required string that specifies the ARN of the DynamoDB Stream to use as the event source for the Lambda function.
 - `enabled`: An optional boolean that indicates whether the event source mapping is enabled.
 The default value is true.
-- `filter_criteria_pattern`: An optional string that specifies a filter pattern for the stream records.
+- `filter_criteria_patterns`: An optional list of string that specifies a filter patterns for the stream records.
 The default value is null.
 - `function_response_types`: An optional list of strings that specifies the types of function responses to include in the event.
 The default value is null.
 - `maximum_batching_window_in_seconds`: An optional number that specifies the maximum amount of time to gather records before invoking the function.
 The default value is 0.
 - `maximum_record_age_in_seconds`: An optional number that specifies the maximum age of a record in the stream in seconds.
 The default value is 604800 (7 days).